Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

-The Poisson distribution, which posits that the variance is equal to the mean, is a popular choice for modelling count data.
-The data are said to be overdispersed when the variance exceeds the mean, and the Negative Binomial distribution can be utilised.
+The Poisson distribution, which assumes that the variance is equal to the mean, is a popular choice for modelling count data.
+The data are said to be overdispersed when the variance exceeds the mean, the Negative Binomial distribution can be utilised in this case.
+Note that the negative binomial distribution is a probability distribution with discrete random variables.

 Let's say we have a response variable y that has a negative binomial distribution and is influenced by a collection of k explanatory variables X, as shown in equation.

-With discrete random variables, the negative binomial distribution is a probability distribution.
-This sort of distribution refers to the number of trials required to achieve a specific number of successes.
-The negative binomial distribution is related to the binomial distribution, as we will demonstrate.
-Furthermore, the geometric distribution is generalised by this distribution.

-The negative binomial distribution has two parameters:
+The negative binomial distribution to model this data has two parameters:
-The expected value that need to be positive, therefore a log link function can be used to map the linear predictor (the explanatory variables times the regression parameters) to μ and ϕ is the overdispersion parameter, a small value means a large deviation from a Poisson distribution, while as ϕ gets larger the negative binomial looks more and more like a Poisson distribution.
+The μ or the expected value that need to be positive so a log link function can be used to map the linear predictor (the explanatory variables times the regression parameters) and ϕ which is the overdispersion parameter, where a small value means a large deviation from a Poisson distribution, as ϕ gets larger the negative binomial looks more and more like a Poisson distribution.

 Let’s simulate some data and fit a STAN model to them: